Quantum Science and Quantum Information

 Education methodsAn integrated set of course modules combined with a final project

-Participation in the QSQI minor is open to students from BSc programmes (Applied) Physics, Electrical Engineering, (Applied) Mathematics, and Computer Science at Delft University of Technology and other universities.
+Participation in the QSQI minor is open to students from BSc programmes (Applied) Physics, Electrical Engineering, (Applied) Mathematics, Computer Science, and Electrical Engineering at Delft University of Technology and other universities.

 Molecular Science & Technology can (only) participate after successfully completing the Quantum Chemistry and Physics, Linear Algebra and Differential Equations, and Theoretical Chemistry courses of the major Materials.